skyshab/rootstrap/README.md

   Styles for customizer settings can be created cleanly within PHP, organized by screen, and stored in a variable or echoed out when needed.
 Each style can be associated with a Screen, and all styles of each screen will be output together in a single media query.
 There is also a javascript api for controlling responsive styles in the customize preview.
+  The Styles module also has full support for CSS variables.

 * Customizer defaults

-  Define the default values for customizer controls in the Rootstrap config file.
-The initial values will be set in the customizer.
-Styles for these values can be output automatically so that the settings match the way the site displays.
-Use cases would be setting the default theme styles, or child theme styles.
+  Define the default values to be used for customizer control defaults, and use these values as the fallback value when using Rootstrap's custom get_theme_mod function.
+This allows defaults for both to be managed from a single place.

-* Post Customizer
+* Post Mods

-  The Post Customizer will check the post meta for matching Customizer setting ids.
-If found, the post values will supercede the customizer settings.
-This functionality can be enabled on any post types, but is set to posts only by default.
+  The Post Mods will check within the post meta for matching Customizer setting ids.
+If found, the post mod values will supercede the customizer settings that are rendered with Rootstrap/get_theme_mod.
+  This functionality is disabled by default, but can be enabled for any registered post types.

 * Customizer Section Tabs

-  Allows you to create a tabbed interface within sections in the customizer control panel, with the ption to add a preview device trigger when opening a tab.
+  Allows you to create a tabbed interface within sections in the customizer control panel, with the option to add a preview device trigger when opening a tab.

 * Customizer Section Sequences